software-students-fall2022/python-package-exercise-project-3-team-9/README.md

   - Run the following command in the terminal:

     ```python
-    python -m pypassgen
+    python -m pypassgenNYU
     ```

   - This will initialize the package and prompt the user to choose their desired function.

     ```bash
-    Welcome to pypassgen - your simple and lightweight password generator!
+    Welcome to pypassgenNYU - your simple and lightweight password generator!
     1. Generate a password
     2. Verify a password
     3. Encrypt a phrase